almenscorner/IntuneBuddy/README.md

 - It will not invent answers or guess things not in the docs.
 - If the information isn’t found, it will tell you.
 - It automatically updates the vector database when Intune documentation changes.

 ---

+## 🤖 What’s Going on Behind the Scenes?

+When you run Intune Buddy or Munki Buddy, a lot happens automatically to give you a smooth experience:
+1. Documentation Sync
+    - The chatbot checks if the documentation repository (MunkiDocs/ or IntuneDocs/) exists.
+    - If not, it clones the official documentation from GitHub.
+    - If it already exists, it pulls the latest changes to ensure you always have up-to-date docs.
+2. Document Indexing
+    - It hashes the documentation files to detect what has changed.
+    - Only new or updated files are split into chunks and added to the vector database.
+    -	This makes it fast and avoids rebuilding everything unnecessarily.
+3. Vector Database (Chroma)
+    -	The text chunks are embedded using an embedding model (mxbai-embed-large via Ollama).
+    -	A vector database is created and updated, allowing the chatbot to search your documentation efficiently.
+4. Question Handling
+    -	When you ask a question, the chatbot first retrieves the most relevant documentation chunks.
+    -	It then feeds your question plus the retrieved content into a locally running language model (Gemma 3B or 12B).
+    -	The model generates a complete answer based only on what is found in the official documentation.

+---